 What men want

 Like I said I really don’t know anything about these guys.
-However, it get to me like they were both hungry for something, something that they didn’t know how to get to: connection.
+However, it seemed to me like they were both hungry for something, something that they didn’t know how to get: connection.
 My heart broke for them.
-They were standing out side of their comfort (at least, that’s how it felt), but decades of conditioning kept them apart.
+They were standing outside of their comfort (at least, that’s how it felt), but decades of conditioning kept them apart.
 I wanted for them to feel each other.
 To feel themselves in the interaction.
 To be together in a way that the silence could carry meaning, not unmet longing.

 It’s a story, I get that.
 And yet…it’s the silent curse of men.
 To be an island among islands, without recognizing that the water connects us.
 It doesn’t separate us.